The common name of the deer mouse comes from the coloration of the rodent, which resembles a white-tailed deer.

 Eliminate Entry Points

 Mice can be very innovative in their attempts to enter a dwelling.
 They will move along the outside perimeter of a building until they find an opening or crack, and then sneak right in.
 Make deer mouse infestations less likely by locating any openings around the home that are larger than 1/4" and sealing them.
 Applying steel wool mixed with caulk around openings for pipes and wires may also help to keep mice away, as does the use of metal and concrete where necessary.
-Deer mice can gnaw through screens, rubber, insulating foam.
+Deer mice can gnaw through screens, rubber, and insulating foam.
 Review the areas listed below for places to prevent mice from entering:

 - Replace broken windows